junksamiad/urmston-town-whatsapp-bot/docs/phase2/phase2_completion.md

 5. **Numbered Variables**: We discovered that Twilio templates use numbered variables (1-9) instead of named variables, which required us to update our template variables format.

+### Testing Framework Improvements

+During testing, we identified and fixed several issues:

+1. **API Key Validation**: We discovered that the test framework was bypassing API key validation by directly calling handler functions.
+We fixed this by updating the test framework to call `lambda_handler` instead, ensuring proper validation.

+2. **Request ID Logging**: We improved the consistency of request ID logging throughout the application, ensuring that all log entries include the request ID for better traceability.

+3. **Concurrency Handling**: The concurrency test demonstrated that the system can handle multiple simultaneous requests efficiently, with consistent response times across all requests.

 ## Next Steps

 After completing Phase 2, we're ready to proceed to Phase 3 (OpenAI Integration) with a functional WhatsApp messaging system.
 The Twilio integration implemented in this phase will enable the conversational registration process in future phases.